 10. Amendment to CGST Rules

-Following amendments are to be made to CGST Rules:
+Following the 39th GST Council Meeting the given amendments are to be made to CGST Rules:

 - Procedure for reversal of input tax credit in respect of capital goods partly used for affecting taxable supplies and partly for exempt supplies under rule 43 (1) (c);